Agile MVP Development: A Step-by-Step Guide to Iterative Development

 • Stakeholder Feedback: Gather stakeholders’ input to understand their views on how the MVP is performing and to receive any valuable strategic advice they may have.

-• Issue Recognition: Recognize and record any apparent problems or deficiencies after the launch.
+• Issue Recognition: Recognize and record any problems or deficiencies after the launch.
 Classify them according to their significance and immediacy.

-Continuous improvement: Making changes according to input.
+Continuous improvement: Making changes according to input

 Methods for ongoing enhancement: